animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <div class="paragraph">

-Once the {data-store-name} Cache and Regions have been configured, they can be injected and used inside application objects.
+Once the GemFire Cache and Regions have been configured, they can be injected and used inside application objects.
 This chapter describes the integration with Spring’s Transaction Management functionality and DAO exception hierarchy.
-This chapter also covers support for dependency injection of {data-store-name} managed objects.
+This chapter also covers support for dependency injection of GemFire managed objects.

 </div>